 That takes the total to 48% of land area for the global carbon sink.
 For the Global Safety Net (see below) an additional 2% of land area is added through a network of corridors linking together the world’s intact lands, helping ecosystems and terrestrial carbon sinks to be more resilient to the impacts of climate change.

 Ocean conservation is also key to ensuring the vitality of the world’s carbon sinks.
 83% of the global carbon cycle is circulated through the ocean.
 Coastal habitats cover less than 20% of the total ocean area, but account for approximately half of the total carbon sequestered in ocean sediments (aka “blue carbon”).
-Of an estimated 300 GtCO2 of marine carbon sequestration in the One Earth model, approximately 180 GtCO2 is attributed to coastal ecosystems and another 120 GtCO2 in the high seas.
+Of an estimated 300 GtCO2 of marine carbon sequestration in the 1.5C model, approximately 180 GtCO2 is attributed to coastal ecosystems and another 120 GtCO2 in the high seas.

 Coastal ecosystems cover only 55% of the ocean area defined by the world’s exclusive economic zones (EEZs).
 EEZs cover 36% of total ocean area, 45% of which is non-coastal, or 16% of total ocean area.
 Non-coastal seas cover 80% of total ocean area, so EEZs account for a full 60% of carbon sequestered in ocean sediments.

-For the marine realm, the capacity of the oceans to sequester carbon will decline during the century as emissions are reduced, but we can ensure that oceans rebound and stay healthy and vibrant through a 50% marine conservation target, which will be explored in greater detail through the One Earth Global Safety Net project.
+For the marine realm, the capacity of the oceans to sequester carbon will decline during the century as emissions are reduced, but we can ensure that oceans rebound and stay healthy and vibrant through a 50% marine conservation target, which will be explored in greater detail through the Global Safety Net project.